COSC3020/isomorphism-nodes-connectivity-howardthegr8one/README.md

 # My Proof:
-Using a graph theory book I have, "Introduction to Graph Theory by Richard J. Trudeau", he states that 'an isomorphism is a one-to-one correspondence between vertex sets' and goes on to mention that 'an isomorphism induces a one-to-one correspondence between edge sets.'
-This merely re-states what our formal definition defines as an isomorphism between graphs, however this definition involving sets makes the proof more straightforward.
+Using induction let's establish a base case where we have two graphs, $A$ and $B$ that both have two nodes each and are completely connected.
+Since the smallest a complete graph can be is a pair of nodes that connected by a single edge, it is obvious that these two graphs are isomorphic since we can create a bijection mapping of one graph to the other.
 \
 \
-If we have two graphs with the same number of nodes, then we already know we can create a one-to-one mapping of the nodes from one graph to another which satisfies part of our isomorphism definition.
-This leaves us with only the edges to worry about, as simply mapping all of the nodes doesn't necessarily mean the graphs are isomorphic.
+Let P(n) be the statement that two complete graphs, $A$ and $B$ have the same $n$ number of nodes and are isomorphic.
+We've already explained how this is true for $n = 2$.
+Let's let n = k.
+Since we know P(k) is true for our base case where k = 2, now we must show that P(k+1) is also true.
 \
 \
-However since we also know that both graphs are completely connected then we know that both graphs will have the same number of edges as well, but this also doesn't prove isomorphism as two graphs can have the same number of nodes and edges but one might have a different circuit length (a path that begins and ends at the same node) which breaks the definition of isomorphism as one graph would have an edge that isn't in the edge set of the other after mapping nodes.
-\
-\
-Luckily we can ignore the circuit condition as we're talking about two completely connected graphs, which means that both graphs must have the same circuit lengths for every node and thus two completely connected graphs with equal numbers of nodes must be isomorphic, as there isn't any way to create a one-to-one mapping of nodes that doesn't also follow the
-$(u,v) \in E_1$ iff $(f(u),f(v)) \in E_2$ part of our definition.
+By adding a single node to both of our graphs and keeping them completely connected, our graphs would now have three nodes each, where each node is connected by two edges.
+Since both graphs increase in size by the same number of nodes and the same number of edges then we are still able to create a bijection mapping of A to B or vice versa.
+Adding more nodes won't affect the graphs' isomorphism as their sizes will increase simultaneously always allowing for the new nodes/edges to be mapped and retain the bijection of our mapping from the base case.